FAQ

 Usual targets three major problems:

-1. Value extraction — traditional issuers capture billions in revenue from user deposits while returning nothing.
-Usual redistributes 90% of value through USUAL and the Revenue Switch.
+1. **Value extraction** — traditional issuers capture billions in revenue from user deposits while returning nothing.
+Usual redistributes 100% of value — 30% to locked USUALx holders and 70% to the DAO treasury.

 2. **Opacity** — USDT and USDC rely on periodic reports.
 USD0 provides real-time, on-chain verifiable reserves.